zio/zio/docs/reference/state/index.md

 - **List of Users**— In a web application, we can have a list of users, and we can add, remove, or modify users.
 They are changing over time, and we want to keep track of any changes to users.
 - When we are iterating over a list of items, we might need to keep track of the number of items we have seen so far.
 So during the calculation of the length of the list, we need an intermediate state that records the number of items we have seen so far.

+## Maintaining The State Through The Function Arguments

 In imperative programming, we usually use a variable to keep track of the state:

 ```scala mdoc:compile-only